iLienstAr/precourse/6-GitHub.md

 ## What is Github

-There are soooo many answers to this question.
-D.R.Y.
+There are soooo many good answers to this question on the web, let us know if we forgot one!

 * [in their own words](https://www.youtube.com/watch?v=w3jLJU7DT5E)
 * [in codebasics' words](https://www.youtube.com/watch?v=Bg9IAquDsDg)